WASHINGTON — House Republicans are mulling a budget plan that punts a major defense hike to the next administration.

 "We can't go every fiscal year with chaos, continuing resolutions — that's as money waster, by the way," Carter said.
 "So the very people who are suspicious of how the government's money is spent, that will is thwarted by that kind of turbulence."

-On Thursday morning, GOP leadership whips were counting votes to see if they had the 218 needed to pass the Budget Committee’s plan.
+On Thursday morning, GOP leadership whips were counting votes to see if they had the 218 needed to pass a the Budget Committee’s plan.

 "I think everyone will find this to be a very pro national security budget," said Turner, the House Armed Services Tactical Air and Land Forces Subcommittee chair.

 "Right now we are waiting for confirmation from the budget committee that those are the numbers, and that flexibility is stated in the document, and at that point I think the defense hawks will support it," Turner said.
 "It's a great foundation for the conference to move forward adopting the budget."